ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/object-types.md

 ## Naming

-If we were to add another field of the type `ResponseType<DateTimeType>`, we would get an error, since both `ResponseType` have the same name.
+If we were to use the above type with two different generic arguments, we would get an error, since both `ResponseType` have the same name.

 We can change the name of our generic object type depending on the used generic type.